exonomyapp/gridable/packages/upGrid/docs/upGrid-style-guide.md

 - A `theme` prop accepts a `upGridTheme` object.
 - The `upGridTheme` interface (`../src/components/upGridTheme.ts`) defines the structure for controlling colors, borders, and other visual aspects of the grid.
-- The theming system should allow for easy customization to match the look and feel of any application.
+- The theming system allows for easy customization to match the look and feel of any application.